 - The total cost of the procedure (if the crown is part of another restoration)

 Please note that while some insurance plans will cover dental crowns, most will only do so if the crown is part of a restorative procedure (e.g., implants, bridges, etc.).
 That said, Dr. Yanez and the rest of our team are happy to communicate with you regarding the price of your procedure during your initial consultation.
-In the meantime, we encourage you to review our list of participating insurance groups and explore our dental financing options, which include two of the most trusted third-party lenders.
+In the meantime, we encourage you to review our list of participating insurance groups and explore our dental financing options, which include three of the most trusted third-party lenders.
 No matter the treatment in question, we aim to make the payment process as stress-free as possible for each patient.